Working with Perfectionism

 How Perfectionism Can Become Rooted in the Nervous System

-In the final two months of gestation, implicit memory is starting to be formed.
+You see, in the final two months of gestation, implicit memory is starting to be formed.
 Because of the relative stability of the environment in the womb, that memory gives us an innate sense of control over our environment.
 But from birth onward, we must cope with the loss of the homeostasis of the womb, leaving many of us with a desire to reclaim control.
 As Joan Borysenko, PhD, once said, “Every human being on the face of the earth shares the same addiction, and that is the addiction to control.”

 But perfectionism can develop later on, as well.